-- Color carries particular meaning.
+- Color carries a particular meaning.

 - The perception of a color causes assessment automatically by the person observing.

-- The assessment process triggers color-motivated behaviour.
+- The assessment process triggers color-motivated behavior.

 - Color generally exerts its influence automatically.

 - Color meaning and effect can be fully understood within a context only.

 The color of a wall can essentially alter how a person perceives the temperature.
 Warm colors, such as red, orange and yellow would cause people to feel that the temperature in the room is warmer than it actually is.
 While, the cool colors, such as green, blue and light purple cause people to think that the temperature is colder.

 This effect can be tactically used by you to reduce the heating and cooling costs.
 For example, if you live in colder places, painting an entryway with a warm color will cause people to think your building is a few degrees warmer.
 This may reduce the size of the hole in your pockets through which you pay your energy bills to keep your office warm.